Will My Identity Be Made Public if I File a Sexual Abuse Lawsuit?

 While many sexual assault cases will meet the standards for anonymous filing, being able to file your case anonymously or under a pseudonym is not guaranteed.
 Court matters are considered public issues, and it is the public’s and the press’ right to get access to information about what is going on in court.
 Generally, your sexual abuse victim lawyers will need to show the court that your interest in keeping your name private outweighs the public interest in learning about what happened.

-One of the most common reasons for keeping a case anonymous is because the victim is a minor.
+One of the most common reasons for keeping a case anonymous is that the victim is a minor.
 Courts often grant permission for anonymous filing and never even take a second look at the matter when the case involves sexual abuse of a child.

 Sexual matters, such as abuse, rape, and sexual assault, are also considered important matters of privacy.
 As such, these cases often weigh in favor of privacy and anonymity.